 Because of both the MacBook Air’s launch, and the growth of Mac sales in general, Apple—now increasingly good at conservatively managing its Mac inventory to respond to projected demand—has added 60,000 machines that are just waiting to be sold.
 Since Apple aims for approximately 4 weeks of channel inventory for Macs (3-4 weeks or 4-5 weeks is typical), if the MacBook Air alone had added 60,000 projected Mac sales in 4 weeks, that would suggest that Apple’s prepared to sell around 180,000 Airs per quarter.

 However, that number is probably too high.
 Oppenheimer mentioned that the 60,000 unit bump also includes “accelerated sales velocity” for additional other Macs, both desktop and portable.
 Notably, though Mac sales grew both seasonally and from the year ago quarter, they were almost flat from Q1 2008 to Q2 2008 – 2.319 Million Macs versus 2.289 Million, or -1% growth from the prior quarter.
 In other words, total Macs manufactured and shipped into the channel were pretty close to the same from the prior quarter, even taking the launch of MacBook Air into account.
-We could guesstimate that 50,000 of Apple’s 60,000 increase came from MacBook Airs being added, which would put the Air at 150,000 per quarter.
-That’s probably still a little high, but maybe not, if the 60,000 number was closer to 3 weeks of channel inventory than 4.

 Since Apple sold 1.433 million portable Macs during the quarter, and had MacBook Air on the market for only two of the three months in the quarter, 50,000 units per month would put estimated sales in the 100,000 range, with 60,000 units per month in the 120,000 range.
 That’s 7% to 8.4% of total portable Mac sales.
 For obvious reasons, such numbers would be “successful,” but not “thrilling.”
 Estimates of the size of the ultra-portable computer market peg it at around 10% or less of the total portable market, putting Air in line with expectations, not above it, with future growth expected to come from small, cheap machines like the Asus EEEPC.